wacncontent/CustomizeTool/removeCommentOutput/articles/automation/automation-runbook-gallery.md

 - The upload must be a single .ps1 or .graphrunbook file.
 If the runbook requires any modules, child runbooks, or assets, then you should list those in the description of the submission and in the comments section of the runbook.
 If you have a solution requiring multiple runbooks, then upload each separately and list the names of the related runbooks in each of their descriptions.
 Make sure that you use the same tags so that they will show up in the same category.
 A user will have to read the description to know that other runbooks are required the solution to work.

+- Insert either a PowerShell or PowerShell Workflow code snippet into the description using **Insert code section** icon.

 - The Summary for the upload will be displayed in the Runbook Gallery results so you should provide detailed information that will help a user identify the functionality of the runbook.

 - You should assign one to three of the following Tags to the upload.
 The runbook will be listed in the wizard under the categories that match its tags.
 Any tags not on this list will be ignored by the wizard.
-If you don’t specify any matching tags, the runbook will be listed under the Other category.
+If you don't specify any matching tags, the runbook will be listed under the Other category.

  - Backup
  - Capacity Management